arshdeep4909/web-hosting/README.md

 - This is defined in a dark skewed pattern and also in a white pattern just below plan
 - using clip path to get the skewed block

+Navigation Bar

+- the top menu section that contains a collapsible list
+- used the previouly built collapsible component to design the block
+- a lot of critical adjustments very importnat here